peetceenatoo/polyplot/README.md

 ## Implementation

 It is required to install "numpy" and "matplotlib" packages.
-Since the "now it actually plots" commit, they're used to show a scatter plot of the polynomial.
+Since the "now it actually plots" commit, a scatter plot of the polynomial is displayed.

 ## Soon